FDOT District Four - Palm Beach Header Image

 Single-leaf openings of the bascule bridge are expected through Fall 2025.

-The U.S. 1 bridge between C.R.
-A1A and Jupiter Cove Drive may be closed nightly, 9 p.m. until 6 a.m., Sunday through Thursday nights, for construction and testing operations through October 2025.
+The U.S. 1 Jupiter Bridge between C.R.
+A1A and Jupiter Cove Drive may close overnight as needed, 9 p.m. until 6 a.m., Sunday through Thursday nights, for final construction, testing and inspection operations through Fall 2025.

 Detour Routes: